Thailand Declares State Of Emergency Amid Anti-Government Protests

 Thailand's government has declared a "state of extreme emergency" in the capital, Bangkok, after an extraordinary day of anti-government protests that saw demonstrators blocking and heckling a royal motorcade in defiance of strict laws forbidding any criticism of the monarchy.

-On Wednesday, masked protesters shouted and flashed the three-fingered salute from the Hunger Games that has come to symbolize their resistance movement, as they taunted King Maha Vajiralongkorn and Queen Suthida, ensconced inside the royal limousine.
+On Wednesday, masked protesters shouted and flashed the three-fingered salute from The Hunger Games that has come to symbolize their resistance movement as they taunted King Maha Vajiralongkorn and Queen Suthida, ensconced inside the royal limousine.

 ภาษีพวกกู ออกไปค้าบบบบบ#ม็อบ14ตุลา #14ตุลา #whatshappeninginthailand pic.twitter.com/iCpEb2rq9I— แมวติน🐱 (@SuJu_Myprinces) October 14, 2020